samuelfox1/README-Generator/output/README.md

-# memoryBank
+# budget-tracker

 >## Description

-* An app to pause and reflect on your daily horoscope and mental space.
-Save each day's reflection as a memory in your memory bank.
+* add expenses and deposits to their budget with or without a connection
 * #### Story
-    * AS A: User
+    * AS A: avid traveller
-    * I WANT: a place to reflect on my day and record my thoughts
+    * I WANT: to be able to track my withdrawals and deposits with or without a data/internet connection
-    * SO THAT: i can be more mindful and have a collection of memories review
+    * SO THAT: my account balance is accurate when I am traveling

 <br>